The word, “Professional,” resonates with most men.

-Professionalism comprises the personally held beliefs about one’s own conduct.
-It is what a person says to be true and what a person thinks and acts being in alignment.
+“Professionalism” comprises the personally held beliefs about one’s own conduct in regards to a profession.
+It is no only what a person says to be true, but what a person thinks and acts being in alignment.

-In no way is this advocating legalism or achievement based righteousness, but a desire to figure out what a person believes for themselves and to mature in the faith through intentional practices.
+In no way is this advocating some sort of religious legalism or achievement based righteousness, but a desire to figure out what a person believes for themselves and to mature in the faith through intentional practices.